-The Green Committee
+The Green Committee is currently on hiatus.

 The Environmental Justice Working Group has two areas of concern: combating the causes of climate change and seeking alternative, sustainable ways to live, all through the lenses of racial, gender, and economic justice.

 Combating Climate Change: We track national, state, and local legislation and social policies in partnership with other organizations and alert congregants to opportunities to take action.

 Seeking Sustainability: We raise awareness of and encourage action around sustainble alternatives.